 Lovely is the word when you place porcelain dining collection in a contemporary cabinet or modern steel or wrought iron dining table.
 Porcelain cups and dining ware have an old-world Victorian charm; it was one among the signs of elite elegance.

 Modern furniture, only the best quality ones, can merge with Victorian furniture and emphasise the aesthetics.
 Better stay away from buying cheaper ones.

 Preserving the antiques and remodeling period pieces is the current Victorian designing trend.
 The focus is on blending Victorian character and charm with the contemporariness and functionality of the modern times.
-Tradition and contemporary – the blend of the two is the watchword.
+Modern and contemporary home design– the blend of the two is the watchword.
 Enjoy the glam and grandeur of the Victorian times as you remodel or renovate your modern living area.
 Lap up the lavishness of it.